ditekshen/is-wos/Analysis.md

 ## Observations

+- Addition of 91 samples (MassLogger and AgentTesla) associated with the 'ROBO' Gang, which also introduced 16 new email addresses.
+- Between 2020-09-06 and 2020-09-07, the 'ROBO' operators started utilization the Telegram edition of AgentTesla.
+Stolen data is still exfiltrated over SMTP.
+- 'ROBO' gang slightly changes second stage behaviors.

 ### 2020-08-15

 - Addition of 64 samples (MassLogger and AgentTesla) associated with the 'ROBO' Gang, which also introduced 6 new email addresses.